 2008 Ridgeline New Car Test Drive

-Celica was redesigned for 2000, and has not changed significantly since then.
 The mid-size Honda Ridgeline vies for the title of most innovative pickup.
 Honda's best attributes are here in a pickup truck: refinement, fit-and-finish and innovation the Honda way.
 The Ridgeline features an easy-to-reach, locking storage box under its bed that no other pickup can match.

 The differences between Ridgeline and more conventional pickups go all the way to the core.
 Ridgeline is the first mainstream pickup with fully independent rear suspension, which improves ride quality considerably.
 Other pickup trucks have traditionally been built with a separate nose section, cab section, and cargo bed, bolted to a separate ladder frame.
 Honda's pickup uses both a one-piece unibody and a steel ladder frame, welded together.
 Its cab and bed are built as one piece, with separate subframes for the engine, front suspension and rear suspension.
 Honda claims Ridgeline is 20 times more resistant to twisting than any other pickup truck, and 3.5 times more resistant to bending.